rocky-linux/documentation/docs/books/learning_ansible/01-basic.md

 Ansible centralizes and automates administration tasks.
 It is:

 * **agentless** (it does not require specific deployments on clients),
-* **idempotent** (same effect each time it is run)
+* **idempotent** (same effect each time it is run).

 It uses the **SSH** protocol to remotely configure Linux clients or the **WinRM** protocol to work with Windows clients.
-If none of these protocols is available, it is always possible for Ansible to use an API, which makes Ansible a real Swiss army knife for the configuration of servers, workstations, docker services, network equipment, etc. (Almost everything in fact).
+If none of these protocols is available, it is always possible for Ansible to use an API, which makes Ansible a real Swiss army knife for the configuration of servers, workstations, docker services, network equipment, etc. (almost everything in fact).

 !!!
 Warning